wlandau/workflowHelper/example/README.md

 sources = "code.R"
 ```

-I can also specify the external packages that your code relies on.
+I can also specify the external packages that my code relies on.
 In this case, there are none.

 ```{r}
 packages = NULL